Arrange a callback

 It’s important that you can prove how your knee injury was caused even if the defendant admits liability for your accident at the scene.
 That’s because most cases will usually be passed to an insurance company.
 If you cannot prove exactly what happened, who was to blame and how you suffered, they won’t pay compensation regardless of what was said at the time.
 For that reason, to support a knee injury compensation claim, you could use:

 As you may be aware, there is a 3-year time limit for personal injury claims in the UK.
 In most knee injury claims, this will begin from the date of your accident.
-However, where your injuries aren’t noticeable straight away (in cases of bursitis for example), your limitation period will start from the date your injuries were diagnosed.
+However, where your injuries aren’t noticeable straight away (in cases of bursitis for instance), your limitation period will start from the date your injuries were diagnosed.

 It’s a good idea to begin your claim as early as possible for a number of reasons.
 Firstly, you’ll give your solicitor enough time to carry out all of the tasks they need to complete before filing your claim.
 Secondly, if liability is accepted by the defendant, your solicitor could ask them to pay for private medical treatment to help speed up your recovery.